-This also means that you may do a CBA which consists of nothing but an FSA.
-In these cases, you will have to rely on someone else's FAA and FNA, to include repairing any defects and reacting to subsequent changes in guidance.
+Under certain pathological circumstances (such as those outlined in Chapter 9) you may have to do a CBA which consists of nothing but solution recommendations.
+In these cases, you will have to rely on someone else's initial work, to include repairing any defects and reacting to subsequent changes in guidance.

-1.3.
+1.5.
 Types of CBAs

 To conclude this introductory section, we offer a CBA taxonomy.
-CBAs commissioned under JCIDS cover a broad spectrum, and the type of CBA will significantly influence how you structure and conduct the assessment.
-This taxonomy is not outlined in any formal JCIDS documents, but is a synthesis of what has been directed to date, and also reflects our experience with DOD mission area assessments.
+CBAs cover a broad spectrum, and the type of CBA will significantly influence how you structure and conduct the assessment.
+This taxonomy is not outlined in any formal JCIDS document, but is a synthesis of what has been directed to date, and also reflects our experience with DoD mission area assessments.
 The types of CBAs in this taxonomy are:

-- CBAs based on operational shortcomings we have already experienced; - CBAs based on perceived future needs; - CBAs to provide a unified look at a mission area; - CBAs to provide joint examination of an operational concept proposed by a particular community; - CBAs to provide a broad examination of a functional area; and - CBAs to provide answers on extremely compressed timelines.
+- CBAs based on operational shortcomings we have already experienced; - CBAs based on perceived future needs (including the failure of programs in place to address the future needs); - CBAs to provide a unified look at a mission area; - CBAs to examine an operational concept proposed by a particular community;

+- CBAs to broadly examine a functional area; and - CBAs to recommend actions on focused issues with extremely compressed timelines.

 The reason we suggest this taxonomy is that the six different types have different implications for what the CBA must emphasize.
-For example, a CBA based on an actual operational failure will likely spend little (or no) time in the FAA, as the "what" has already been demonstrated.
+For example, a CBA based on an actual operational failure will likely spend little (or no) time decided what to assess, as the "what" has already been demonstrated.

-Conversely, a CBA based on a perceived need, such as a study result, will still require considerable work in the FAA.
-The fact that the needs are forecast, and not demonstrated, indicates that there is still some question about the exact definition of the problem, its scope, or whether the stated problem really is a problem.
+Conversely, a CBA based on a perceived need, such as a study result, will still require considerable work to define.
+The fact that the needs are forecast, and not demonstrated, indicates that there is still some question about the exact nature of the problem, its scope, or whether the stated problem really is a problem.
+CBAs that are commissioned in the wake of a program failure will have added pressure, because their timelines will likely be accelerated and the constituencies that both supported and opposed the failed program are already energized.